‘They broke my mental shackles’: may want to magic mushrooms be the answer to despair?

 Comments Off on ‘They broke my mental shackles’: may want to magic mushrooms be the answer to despair?

 Robin Carhart-Harris, head of Imperial’s Centre for Psychedelic Research and a Compass scientific adviser, believes psilocybin might be a certified medicine within five years, or potentially even faster.
-“By approximately that point,” he says, “it would be like an impossible to resist pressure and indefensible to disregard the burden of the evidence.”
+“By approximately that point,” he says, “it would be like an impossible-to-resist pressure and indefensible to disregard the burden of the evidence.”

 You may also like